The global energy system is undergoing a

 In response, researchers at MIT have developed SESAME, an online tool for evaluating the impacts of the global energy system.

-The SESAME online beta is expected in mid-2020.
 Sign up to become a beta user:

 The energy sector is transforming